PzKpfwIVB/Utilities/README.md

 Depends on **theme** and **colours** to provide a theme creator dialog.
 It provides a simple interface to edit and preview existing themes or to create new ones.

+### widget_mix ###

+A module for a mix of custom widgets.
+It currently contains:
+- WheelEventFilter
+- WidgetListWidget
+- ListMixin